curtisblackwell/garnish/README.md

 Overview
 --------

-cpb Garnish is an ExpressionEngine 2 plugin that allows you to control the case of text between its variable pairs.
+cpb Garnish is an ExpressionEngine 2 plugin that allows you to control the case of text between its tag pairs.

 Features
 --------